openstack/openstack-manuals/doc/common/cli-manage-volumes.rst

 ==============

 A volume is a detachable block storage device, similar to a USB hard drive.
 You can attach a volume to only one instance.
-To create and manage volumes, you use a combination of ``nova`` and ``cinder`` client commands.
+Use  the ``openstack`` client commands to create and manage volumes.

 Migrate a volume
 ~~~~~~~~~~~~~~~~